pradumn-jalan/AI/README.md

 # AI
-Scripts, data sets and other files for some AI Assignments
+Scripts, data sets and other files

 # Hidden Markov Model , Viterbi Algorithm
 The aim here is to deduce the tags, words, transition probabilities, emission probabilities, and prior probabilities using some training data and then use these to predict POS tags using Viterbi's Algorithm.